calcite/espefuse-js/README.md

 **Only the esp32s3 variant is partially supported.**

+No read/write file operation is implemented (burnKey input values, emulator output..).

 ---

 `argparse` (parsing cmd line arguments) part of esptool is not implemented.
 The part is responsible for preprocessing user inputs (e.g. transform MAC address in string format to binary representation).

-(Only burnEfuse operation is performing ArgValue check.)
+(Only burnEfuse operation is performing the ArgValue check.)

-TODO

 ---